ionic bonding image header

 Example 2- Magnesium Chloride

 Magnesium is an alkaline earth metal in group 2 of the periodic table, its electron arrangement is 2,8,2.
-This means that a magnesium atom needs to lose 2 electrons to achieve a full last shell.
-Chlorine as above is a halogen in group 7; its electron arrangement is 2,8,7.
-Chlorine only needs to gain one electron.
+This means that a magnesium atom will need to lose 2 electrons to achieve a full outer electron shell.
+Chlorine as above is a halogen in group 7; its electron arrangement is 2,8,7 therefore chlorine only needs to gain one electron.
 Looks like we have a problem!
-Magnesium needs to lose 2 electrons but chlorine only needs to gain 1 electron.
+Magnesium atoms need to lose 2 electrons but chlorine only needs to gain 1 electron.
 The solution is simple; each magnesium reacts with 2 chlorine atoms with each chlorine atom accepting one electron from the magnesium.
 This is shown in the diagram below:

 Dot and cross diagram for magnesium chloride formation.